-- Katarapko floodplain operation at Katarapko is progressing smoothly and the target height is expected to be achieved this week.
-Lock 4 is now at the target height of 30cm above normal pool level (up to 13.5m AHD. - Pike floodplain operation at Pike commenced in mid-September and is progressing as planned.
+- Katarapko floodplain operation at Katarapko is progressing smoothly and the target height has now been achieved.
+Lock 4 is also at the target height of 30cm above normal pool level (up to 13.5m AHD. - Pike floodplain operation at Pike commenced in mid-September and is progressing as planned.
 Lock 5 raising (of up to 50cm above pool level) is also underway. - Chowilla operation of the Chowilla regulator commenced on 3 September and is progressing as planned.
-Associated raising of Lock 6 by up to 40 cm above normal pool level (up to 19.45 m AHD) will commence at the end of September. - Lock 2 raising commenced on 3 September with levels being raised by on average 2.5 cm/day up to 50 cm above normal pool level (up to 6.6 m AHD).
+Associated raising of Lock 6 by up to 40 cm above normal pool level (up to 19.45 m AHD) commenced on 29 September. - Lock 2 raising commenced on 3 September with levels being raised by on average 2.5 cm/day up to 50 cm above normal pool level (up to 6.6 m AHD).